Can You Shop at Costco without a Membership? Yes! Here are 5 Ways

 Is there a Free Costco Membership?

-Unfortunately, there is no free Costco membership or trial period where you can walk up to the door and get some kind of magic wristband for a day, or something.
+Unfortunately, there is no free Costco membership, day pass, guest pass, or trial period where you can walk up to the door and get some kind of magic wristband for a day, or something.

-If you’d simply like to see what the store has to offer, you are welcome to enter and walk around as a guest of a member.
-To buy goods, however, you must be a member or have a member make the purchase (with a few big exceptions, which I’ll get in to).
+However, if you’d simply like to see what the store has to offer, you are welcome to enter and walk around and purchase some products.
+To buy most goods, you must be a member or have a member make the purchase (with the few big exceptions, which I’ll get in to).

 Of course, you might not be comfortable doing that and it could get old pretty quick for the member.
 There is another way…